Social entropy

 Social entropy is a sociological theory that evaluates social behaviours using a method based on the second law of thermodynamics.
 The equivalent of entropy in a social system is considered to be wealth or residence location.
-The theory was introduced by Kenneth D. Bailey in 1990.
+The term "social entropy" was first used by physicist Peter Tait in 1874.
+The theory was introduced by Kenneth D. Bailey in 1990 and extended recently by Roumen Tsekov, who related social entropy to liberty and economic freedom.